 where =(1, 2, …, q) are the coefficients of the q covariates in (2), Tik is the time of the kth conversion of the ith bond, 1kKi, while Ki is the number of conversions for theith bond and is the termination time of the ith bond, 1iN.
 The indicator I() is one if Tik() and zero otherwise.

 In contrast to the AG recurrent survival model, if the recurrent events within the same individual involve different types of categories and the ordering of the events is important, than the conditional risk set (PWP) model (see e.g., Prentice, Williams, andPeterson, 1981) should be adopted.
 In the PWP recurrent survival model, the risk set of the kth recurrent event isrestricted to the individuals who have experienced the first k-1 recurrent events.
 In our case, under PWP model, a bond is not at risk for the kth conversion until its (k-1)th conversion has occurred, and then only the bonds whose (k-1)th and kth conversionoccurs prior to and after Tik, respectively, are considered to be at risk, where Tik is the kth conversion time for the ith bond, where 1iN, 1kC.
 Here C is the maximum number of conversions defined by C=max{K1,…,KN}, where Ki is the number of conversions for theithbond, 1iN.
-Besides the risk sets being constructed differently from these under the AG model, the baseline hazard functions are allowed to vary with k for 1kC.
+Besides the risk sets being constructed differently from rsik setsunder the AG model, the baseline hazard functions are allowed to vary with k for 1kC.
 Specifically, the instantaneous rate of experiencing the kthconversion at time t for the ith bond, 1iN, is a semi-parametric function in the form

 where0k(t)is the baseline nonparametric hazard at time t for the kthstratum, 1kC.
 The corresponding partial likelihood can be formulated as